The Euro 2020 group stage is over and Czech Republic are looking to make a name for themselves.

 Silhavy was appointed as boss of the Czech Republic almost one year later in September 2018 after they had failed to qualify for the 2018 World Cup.
 He’s led his nation on a decent run of form where they didn’t draw a single one of his first 22 games in charge, winning 13 and losing nine.
 Heading into 2021, he will hope to guide them to significant success at Euro 2020.

 Lacking the geniuses of days gone by, Czech Republic are an uncomplicated side.
 They play a standard 4-2-3-1 with an organised defensive block that can both sit deep and push up depending on the scenario.
-Tomas Kalas leads the back-line while the full-backs Vladimir Coufal and Ales Mateju get forward at will and the Czechs use the half-space to create crossing opportunities.
+Tomas Kalas leads the back-line while the full-backs Vladimir Coufal and Jan Boril get forward at will and the Czechs use the half-space to create crossing opportunities.

-Tomas Soucek and Alex Kral hold midfield, both all-action types where Soucek’s aerial dominance makes him a genuine threat when he drives forward into the box to attack crosses.
+Tomas Soucek and Tomas Holes hold midfield, both all-action types where Soucek’s aerial dominance makes him a genuine threat when he drives forward into the box to attack crosses.
 The Czech wingers (usually Luka Masopust and Jakub Jankto) have a trick or two and are comfortable both crossing but also getting in the box to finish chances off.

 Vladimir Darida is the captain and maestro in the no. 10 role, always able to find space and thread clever balls through.
-But he can also move beyond the striker, who could be the more rudimentary Zdenek Ondrasek or more likely, if he’s fit, the dynamic Patrik Schick.
-Both men have the size and stature to attack crosses but can also pose a threat on the deck where the Czechs are sharper than expected.
+But he can also move beyond the striker, who is likely to be the dynamic Patrik Schick.
+The Bayer Leverkusen man has the size and stature to attack crosses but can also pose a threat on the deck where the Czechs are sharper than expected.

 The form guide